Mission and Vision

 If you do not see the services here that you need, please call 211 or click here.

 Peace House Community truly needs a village to keep its doors open.
-For more than 30 years, volunteers have shown up to volunteer with the right set of skills, knowledge and spirit to keep us moving forward.
+Since 1985, volunteers have shown up to use their talents and passion to keep us moving forward.

-Celebrating more than 30 years of nourishing the bodies and souls of economically challenged and marginalized women and men in the Twin Cities.
+Nourishing the bodies and souls of economically challenged and marginalized women and men in the Twin Cities since 1985.

 The community members know that at Peace House Community they will be honored as human beings, known by their names, and not judged because of how they look, their mental health, or what they have done in the past.
 Peace House Community is a place of safety and respite from the streets.

-The ministry continues to operate with an all-volunteer Board of Directors, all-volunteer Leadership Team, and approximately 40 volunteers in total – serving from less than one year of service to more than 28.
+The ministry continues to operate with an all-volunteer Board of Directors, all-volunteer Leadership Team, and approximately 40 volunteers in total.

 With the contribution of community members and all volunteers, Peace House Community developed and maintains a three-year strategic plan that guides the organization’s work.